Where do you find new English words to learn?

 But the curiosity is real.
 After the credits, you wonder: was there anything in that I didn't know?
 Even before you decide whether you want to learn anything, you want the measure.

 That curiosity is the hook, and it works because of how the brain actually holds on to words: through association.
-A word you met in a scene you cared about — a line a character delivered, a chapter you couldn't put down, a podcast you replayed twice — has something to attach to.
+A word you met in a scene you cared about has something to attach to.
 A word from a generic textbook list has nothing.
-The brain also learns when it sees direct value, and "I just met this in something I cared about" is the clearest signal of value there is.

 Wordspotting closes the loop.
 Bring in what you watched, read, or listened to.
 We surface the words you didn't know.
 You learn them in the exact context where you first met them.